-Change the Root Password on a Linux Server
+How to Reset Lost Root Password on Linux

-Sometimes a root password reset is needed, perhaps a system administrator has left your place of work and not documented the root password, or you have experienced an error in the operating system error that has halted the system in read-only mode.
+Sometimes, a lost root password reset is needed; perhaps a system administrator has left your place of work and not documented the root password, or you have experienced an error in the operating system error that has halted the system in read-only mode.

 To change a password on Linux, like a user account, you’d typically use the Operating System through the passwd command (sudo passwd).